hypercerts-org/hypercerts-api/README.md

 This will spin up 2 Supabase instances in Docker, one for the indexer service (caching) and one for the data service (static data) which are both exposed by the API.

-From both instances, you need to get their respective keys and add them to the env vars.
+From both instances, you can get their respective keys and add them to the env vars.
 When in doubt you can run `supabase status` to fetch the keys again.
+By default this is not needed for local development.

 ### Run the API locally

 `pnpm dev`

-This will run a live production instance (I'm proud that it's production) by running swc
+This will run a live production instance by running `swc` to compile the code and `nodemon` to restart the server on changes.

-You can then find the API at localhost:4000/spec (Swagger instance) and the Graph at localhost:4000/v1/graphql
+You can then find the API at `localhost:4000/spec` (Swagger instance) and the GraphQL at `localhost:4000/v1/graphql`

 ## Deployments